Tuition and Fees Financial Policies

 Withholding of Credits

 Students are expected to meet all financial obligations to JSU.
-Registration, transcripts, and/or diploma will be withheld if a student fails to meet his/her financial obligations.
+Registration and diploma may be withheld if a student fails to meet their financial obligations.

 In the event a student fails to satisfy a financial obligation to the University and the debt is referred to an outside attorney or agency for collection, in addition to the debt (principal plus applicable interest), the student will be responsible for all costs, charges, and expenses incurred by the University, including attorney's fees and/or collection agency fees and expenses, not to exceed thirty-three and 1/3 percent (33.3%) of the debt, plus litigation expenses and court costs, if applicable.
 Debts owed the University may be referred out for collection as accounts or, where litigation has concluded, as judgments.
 Delinquent accounts may accrue interest at the contract rate or, where none is stated, at the maximum rate allowed by Alabama law.
 Any judgment obtained in favor of the University will accrue interest at the rate set by Alabama law for unpaid judgments.
 By providing your telephone number to JSU, you agree and give express consent that the University or anyone working on their behalf, including third party vendors, may contact you at the number provided by manually dialing the number or by using automated dialing technology.

-If you have questions about charges and refunds, please contact the Office of Student Accounts at studentaccounts@jsu.edu, (256) 782-5458.
+Questions about charges and refunds should be addressed to the Office of Student Accounts, (256) 782-5458.

 Refunds of Charge Adjustments